Geometrical crystallography before X-rays: Atomism versus Dynamism

 Christian Samuel Weiss became familiar with Haüy's theory by translating the 4-volume Traité de mineralogie (1801).
 Weiss added an appendix to volume 1 of the translation in which he first outlined his dynamical theory of crystals.
 In contrast to Haüy, Weiss took a purely geometric approach to external crystal morphology, completely disregarding any attempt at modelling the internal structure of crystals.
 Weiss has been termed "the founder of geometric crystallography".

 Weiss rejected Haüy's static "atomistic" theory of crystals instead using a "dynamic" approach that was typical of the German natural philosophers of the early 19th century.
 Weiss understood the external forms of crystals as a consequence of internal attractions and repulsions, and that generative forces were expressed in definite directions which could be observed as one or more axes of rotation.
 Weiss used crystallographic axes as the basis of his systematic classification of crystals.

 Weiss and his followers Moritz Ludwig Frankenheim and Johann F. C. Hessel studied the symmetry of crystals.
-Up until 1800 the concept of symmetry did not have a very precise meaning, however during the 19th century crystallography was progressively transformed into an empirical and mathematical science by the adoption of symmetry concepts.
+Up until 1800 the concept of symmetry had a variety of meanings, however during the 19th century crystallography was progressively transformed into an empirical and mathematical science by the adoption of symmetry concepts.
 "In the first half of the 19th century the paramount symmetry problem was that of point symmetry: to enumerate all possible combinations of symmetry elements which pass through a common point, the origin, and therefore leave this point single.
 The crystallographic symmetry elements were observed to be exclusively 2, 3, 4 and 6-fold axes, mirror planes, and centres of inversion."